-- So $\bar{c}(A) = c(E \setminus A)$ is the number of connected components in G when we remove A, is supermodular. - Maximizing $\bar{c}(A)$ might seem as a goal for a network attacker many connected components means that many points in the network have lost connectivity to many other points (unprotected network). - If we can remove a small set A and shatter the graph into many connected components, then the graph is weak. - An attacker wishes to choose a small number of edges (since it is cheap) to shatter the graph into as many components as possible.
+ullet So $ar{c}(A)=c(E\setminus A)$, the number of connected components in G when

+- Maximizing $\bar{c}(A)$ would be a goal for a network attacker many connected components means that many points in the network have lost connectivity to many other points (unprotected network). - If we can remove a small set A and shatter the graph into many connected components, then the graph is weak. - An attacker wishes to choose a small number of edges (since it is cheap) to shatter the graph into as many components as possible.

-- So $\bar{c}(A) = c(E \setminus A)$ is the number of connected components in G when we remove A, is supermodular. - Maximizing $\bar{c}(A)$ might seem as a goal for a network attacker many connected components means that many points in the network have lost connectivity to many other points (unprotected network). - If we can remove a small set A and shatter the graph into many connected components, then the graph is weak. - An attacker wishes to choose a small number of edges (since it is cheap) to shatter the graph into as many components as possible. - Let G = (V, E, w) with $w : E \to \mathbb{R}+$ be a weighted graph with non-negative weights.
+- So $\bar{c}(A) = c(E \setminus A)$, the number of connected components in G when we remove A, is supermodular. - Maximizing $\bar{c}(A)$ would be a goal for a network attacker many connected components means that many points in the network have lost connectivity to many other points (unprotected network). - If we can remove a small set A and shatter the graph into many connected components, then the graph is weak. - An attacker wishes to choose a small number of edges (since it is cheap) to shatter the graph into as many components as possible. - Let G = (V, E, w) with $w : E \to \mathbb{R}+$ be a weighted graph with non-negative weights.

-- So $\bar{c}(A) = c(E \setminus A)$ is the number of connected components in G when we remove A, is supermodular. - Maximizing $\bar{c}(A)$ might seem as a goal for a network attacker many connected components means that many points in the network have lost connectivity to many other points (unprotected network). - ullet If we can remove a small set A and shatter the graph into many connected components, then the graph is weak. - An attacker wishes to choose a small number of edges (since it is cheap) to shatter the graph into as many components as possible. - Let G=(V,E,w) with $w:E\to\mathbb{R}+$ be a weighted graph with non-negative weights. - For $(u,v)=e\in E$, let w(e) be a measure of the strength of the connection between vertices u and v (strength meaning the difficulty of cutting the edge e).
+- So $\bar{c}(A) = c(E \setminus A)$, the number of connected components in G when we remove A, is supermodular. - Maximizing $\bar{c}(A)$ would be a goal for a network attacker many connected components means that many points in the network have lost connectivity to many other points (unprotected network). - If we can remove a small set A and shatter the graph into many connected components, then the graph is weak. - An attacker wishes to choose a small number of edges (since it is cheap) to shatter the graph into as many components as possible. - Let G=(V,E,w) with $w:E\to\mathbb{R}+$ be a weighted graph with non-negative weights. - For $(u,v)=e\in E$, let w(e) be a measure of the strength of the connection between vertices u and v (strength meaning the difficulty of cutting the edge e).